Graph Neural Network with Local Frame for Molecular Potential Energy Surface: Introduction

 \section{Introduction}

 Prediction of molecular properties is widely used in fields such as material searching, drug designing, and understanding chemical reactions~\citep{MLPES_intro}.
 Among properties, potential energy surface (PES)~\citep{PES_intro}, the relationship between the energy of a molecule and its geometry, is of pivotal importance as it can determine the dynamics of molecular systems and many other properties.
-Many computational chemistry methods have been developed for the prediction, but few of them can achieve both high precision and scalability.
+Many computational chemistry methods have been developed for the prediction, but few can achieve both high precision and scalability.

-In recent years, machine learning (ML) methods, which are both accurate and efficient, have emerged.
-Among these ML methods, Graph Neural Networks (GNNs) are especially promising.
-In the past few years, they have improved continuously~\citep{DTNN, SchNet, DirectionalMPNN, cormorant, EquiMPNN, GemNet, NequIP, EquiTransformer} and achieved state-of-the-art performance on many benchmark datasets.
-Compared with popular GNNs used in other graph tasks~\citep{GCN}, these GNNs need a lot of special designs, as molecules are more than a graph composed of merely nodes and edges.
-Atoms are in the continuous three-dimensional space, and the prediction targets like energy are sensitive to the position of atoms.
-Therefore, to model molecules, GNNs must include geometric information.
-Moreover, for generalization, symmetry of the predicted properties must be taken into consideration.
-For example, if an isolated molecule rotates, the energy will not change.
-Thus, the prediction of a model should not change either.
+In recent years, machine learning (ML) methods have emerged, which are both accurate and efficient.
+Graph Neural Networks (GNNs) are promising among these ML methods.
+They have improved continuously~\citep{DTNN, SchNet, DirectionalMPNN, cormorant, EquiMPNN, GemNet, NequIP, EquiTransformer} and achieved state-of-the-art performance on many benchmark datasets.
+Compared with popular GNNs used in other graph tasks~\citep{GCN}, these models need special designs, as molecules are more than a graph composed of merely nodes and edges.
+Atoms are in the continuous 3D space, and the prediction targets like energy are sensitive to the coordinates of atoms.
+Therefore, GNNs for molecules must include geometric information.
+Moreover, these models should keep the symmetry of the target properties for generalization.
+For example, the energy prediction should be invariant to the coordinate transformations in \text{O}(3) group, like rotation and reflection.